MartinPankraz/DSAGTechXChange24/3-build-your-own-chatgpt/student/quest2.md

 With this first experience, of what is possible with GPT, lets create a first chatbot that allows you to interact with a public webpage

-* Open the [Microsoft Copilot Studio](https://copilotstudio.microsoft.com/) and log in with your Microsoft Work or School account (not @outlook.com, @live.com).
+* Open the [Microsoft Copilot Studio](https://copilotstudio.microsoft.com/) and log in with your Microsoft Work or School account (**not** @outlook.com, @live.com).
 > [!NOTE]
 > If you do not have a Microsoft Work or School account yet, sign-up for the [M365 Developer Program](https://developer.microsoft.com/en-us/microsoft-365/dev-program)
+> For the DSAGTechXChange Hands on, we will provide a username to you

 * Enter the `Microsoft Corp / Work Email Address`
 ![Sign In](../media/quest2/01-SignIn.png)